FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-asn.md

 ## Sliders

-FACT-Finder Web Components offer two kinds of sliders with different ways to interact.
+FactFinder Web Components offer two kinds of sliders with different ways to interact.
 Sliders use their own ASN group element: `ff-asn-group-slider`.
 Both types of sliders require the same basic setup.